-Our team recently collaborated on award winning planning effort to help revitalize a part of downtown Orlando.
+Our team recently collaborated on an award-winning planning effort to help revitalize a part of downtown Orlando.
 Four decades ago, Orange and Magnolia Avenues in downtown were converted to one-way streets to speed workers into and out of downtown from new suburban residences.
 Today, more people are choosing to live in or near downtown.
 The North Quarter is a mixed-use area of downtown Orlando north of Colonial Drive.
-High-speed traffic on the one-way avenues are a challenge for residents who want to cross the street for dinner or bike to downtown offices.
+High-speed traffic on the one-way avenues is a challenge for residents who want to cross the street for dinner or bike to downtown offices.
 Wrong-way driving is a frequent hazard and businesses suffer from lack of visibility.

 The City of Orlando’s Community Redevelopment Agency commissioned Canin Associates, with support from Toole Design Group, to conduct a public charrette to envision a better transportation future for the North Quarter.
-The result is a design for two-way travel on both avenues that is safe, attractive, and comfortable for residents, employees, and visitors whether they are walking, biking, or driving.
+The result is a design for two-way travel on both avenues that is safe, attractive, and comfortable for residents, employees, and visitors whether they are walking, biking or driving.
 New traffic signals and two-way travel improve access and safety for drivers.
 The vision incorporates a robust bicycling network that connects to the downtown core, College Park, and the Orlando Urban Trail.
-New crosswalks, curb extensions, and landscaping improve connectivity and comfort for walking.
+New crosswalks, curb extensions, and landscaping improves connectivity and comfort for walking.